pratyush1100/colour-hex/README.md

 ## Demo

-This site is published on GutHub pages you can check out by at [Colour Hex](https://pratyush1100.github.io/colour-hex/).
+This site is published on GitHub pages you can check out by at [Colour Hex](https://pratyush1100.github.io/colour-hex/).

 ## Features